 On the other hand, the sulforaphane that it has protects your stomach lining.
 This makes your stomach more resistant to the formation of bad bacteria.

-It also contains a healthy amount of isothiocyanates.
+Cauliflower also contains a healthy amount of isothiocyanates.
 This means it helps to protect you from suffering from stomach ulcers or colon cancer.

-3. Fight juvenile cancer
+3. Juvenile cancer

 - pulmonary cancer